 Infection prevention and control measures

 - Any person in quarantine who develops febrile illness or respiratory symptoms at any point during the quarantine period should be treated and managed as a suspected COVID-19 case and immediately isolated.
-Ensure the quarantine facility has a designated referral centre and clear process for any symptomatic person.
-A designated room (or, if not feasible, designated area) is recommended for isolating any persons who develop symptoms, if the facility uses shared rooms, while waiting to transfer the individual to the referral centre.

 - Standard precautions apply to all persons who are quarantined and to quarantine personnel.

-- Ensure that all persons in quarantine are practising respiratory hygiene and are aware of the importance of covering their nose and mouth with a bent elbow or paper tissue when coughing or sneezing, and then immediately disposing of the tissue in a wastebasket with a lid and then performing hand hygiene.
+- Ensure that all persons in quarantine are practicing respiratory hygiene and are aware of the importance of covering their nose and mouth with a bent elbow or paper tissue when coughing or sneezing, and then immediately disposing of the tissue in a wastebasket with a lid and then performing hand hygiene.

 - Refrain from touching the eyes, nose and mouth.